This Is the Safest Way to Lose 20 Pounds

 So long, spare tire!

 If you’re thinking about losing weight, you’re not alone.
 Every year, an estimated 45 million people in America go on a diet.
-In fact, losing weight is such a popular pastime that the weight-loss industry in the US brings in almost $33 billion each year.
+In fact, losing weight is such a popular pastime that the weight-loss industry in the United States brings in almost $33 billion each year.
 And while some people might be trying to drop pounds to fit back into their favorite pair of pants, there are plenty of very good reasons to lose weight that lie beyond the superficial.
 Although it is possible to be above the BMI range that is “normal” for your height and still be perfectly healthy, being overweight or obese can increase the risk of heart disease, type-2 diabetes, stroke, sleep apnea, arthritis, and certain types of cancer.

 But before you hit up the health food aisle at the grocery store, it’s time to do a reality check.
 The Mayo Clinic suggests that the beginning of successful weight loss starts before you even step on the scale, by doing a self-assessment of the who, how, and why of going on a diet.
 The only way to really lose weight and keep it off is to do it for yourself, not for someone else, because sustainable weight loss means long-term lifestyle changes.
 Knowing how you’re going to lose weight is another necessity.
 Hopping from fad diet to fad diet is a good way to burn yourself out and give up.
 It’s also important to set goals for yourself to remember why it is that you’re losing weight.
 Make a list you can keep in mind to motivate yourself if you feel your willpower flagging.